vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 1. First Narration: As with the formal method, attempt to narrate a `golden path` through the board.
      - If you did not event storm then your main goal here is to discover interesting events as you try to identify how the process gets from precondition to outcome
+     - At this level you will often find more passive aggressive events.
+For this reason identify them early and if you want to leave them "un-squashed" only represent them as either events or commands and events

 1. Narrate the process again, as with the formal method you can include more grammar and correct inaccuracies.
    To save time you can identify only the grammar that is relevant to the discussion, you do not need to find all grammar for all events.